LucasAlvesL/eazybytes-users/README.md

 ### Microservice Architecture
 This service adheres to modern microservice principles:
-- Stateless Design: Ensures scalability and resilience.
+- **Stateless Design**: Ensures scalability and resilience.
-- Separation of Concerns: Dedicated service for user management.
+- **Separation of Concerns**: Dedicated service for user management.
-- High-Performance: Optimized with Redis caching for faster profile retrieval.
+- **High-Performance**: Optimized with Redis caching for faster profile retrieval.

 ### Security
-- JWT Authentication: Secure access for customer profiles and sign-in.
+- **JWT Authentication**: Secure access for customer profiles and sign-in.
-- Role-Based Access Control (RBAC): Fine-grained permissions to safeguard sensitive data.
+- **Role-Based Access Control (RBAC)**: Fine-grained permissions to safeguard sensitive data.
+- **Password Encryption:** All passwords are securely hashed using BCrypt.

 ### Database Management
-- Relational Database: Utilizes JPA for seamless integration with SQL-backed databases.
+- **Relational Database**: Utilizes JPA for seamless integration with SQL-backed databases.
-- Immutable Entities: Ensures data integrity with audit trails.
+- **Immutable Entities**: Ensures data integrity with audit trails.

 ### Advanced Features
-- Redis Caching: Accelerated profile fetch with in-memory caching.
+- **Redis Caching**: Accelerated profile fetch with in-memory caching.
-- Dynamic Account Number Generation: Uses the Luhn Algorithm for creating unique and valid account numbers.
+- **Dynamic Account Number Generation**: Uses the Luhn Algorithm for creating unique and valid account numbers.
-- Validation: Input validation to prevent unauthorized data manipulation.
+- **Validation**: Input validation to prevent unauthorized data manipulation.
-- Docker Containerization: Simplifies deployment and scalability.
+- **Docker Containerization**: Simplifies deployment and scalability.

+## Continuous Integration / Continuous Deployment (CI/CD)
+Currently, this project does not include a CI/CD pipeline configuration.
+To automate building, testing, and deploying this microservice, you can set up a pipeline using popular tools such as:

+- **GitHub Actions** (`.github/workflows/maven.yml`)

+### A typical CI/CD workflow for this Java/Spring Boot project could include:
+1. Automatic build and test on each push or pull request.
+2. Code quality checks.
+3. Docker image build and push.
+4. Deployment to staging/production environments.

 ---

 ## Technologies Used

-- Java: Core programming language.
+- **Java**: Core programming language.
-- Spring Boot: Framework for rapid microservice development.
+- **Spring Boot**: Framework for rapid microservice development.
-- Spring Data JPA: Database abstraction layer.
+- **Spring Data JPA**: Database abstraction layer.
-- Redis: High-performance in-memory caching.
+- **Redis**: High-performance in-memory caching.
-- JWT: Authentication framework.
+- **JWT**: Authentication framework.
-- Docker: Containerization for deployment.
+- **Docker**: Containerization for deployment.
-- Lombok: Simplified Java code with annotations.
+- **Lombok**: Simplified Java code with annotations.
-- Swagger/OpenAPI: Seamless API documentation.
+- **Swagger/OpenAPI**: Seamless API documentation.

----

-## Key Components

-### Controllers
-- `CustomerProfileController`: Fetches user profiles securely.
-- `CustomerSignUpController`: Handles customer registration.
-- `CustomerSignInController`: Manages customer authentication.

-### Services
-- `CustomerProfileService`: Fetches profiles with Redis caching.
-- `CustomerSignUpService`: Validates and registers new customers.
-- `CustomerSignInService`: Issues JWT tokens for authenticated users.

-### Entities
-- `CustomerEntity`: Represents customer data with immutability and audit trails.

 ---